LuanRT/YouTube.js/README_v2.md

 player.initialize(videoElement, uri, true);
 ```

-Our browser example in [`examples/browser/web`]() provides a full working example.
+Our browser example in [`examples/browser/web`]() provides a fully working example.
 <a name="custom-fetch"></a>

 ## Providing your own fetch implementation
 You may provide your own fetch implementation to be used by YouTube.js.
-This may be useful in some cases to modify the requests before they are sent and transform the responses before they are returned (eg. for proxies).
+This can be useful in some cases to modify the requests before they are sent and transform the responses before they are returned (eg. for proxies).
 ```ts
 // provide a fetch implementation const yt = await Innertube.create({